 Each individual subject was presented with a unique set of randomly generated prototypes and training and transfer patterns, with the only constraint being that the patterns were generated using the Posner et al. (1967) procedure.

 We used Dell Computers to display the stimuli and control the experiment.
-The white patterns were displayed at the center of a grey computer screen. {We should say things such as that the patterns were displayed centered on the computer screen, and provide their rough size and visual angle.}
+The patterns were white in color and displayed at the center of a grey computer screen. {We should say things such as that the patterns were displayed centered on the computer screen, and provide their rough size and visual angle.}

 Procedure